Walter Lewis (gridiron football)

-Walter Lewis (born April 26, 1962) is a former American and Canadian football quarterback.
-He played for the Memphis Showboats of the United States Football League (USFL) and the Montreal Alouettes of the Canadian Football League (CFL).
-He played college football at Alabama, Where he was the first African American quarterback to start for the Crimson Tide and legendary Hall of Fame coach Bear Bryant.
+Walter Lewis (born April 26, 1962) is an American former professional football player who was a quarterback in the United States Football League (USFL) and the Canadian Football League (CFL).

+Lewis played college football at Alabama, where he was the first African American quarterback to start for the Crimson Tide and legendary Hall of Fame coach Bear Bryant.
 He was also the last quarterback to start for Bryant.

-At Alabama, Lewis played in 44 games from 1980-1983, passing for 4,257 yards with 29 touchdowns.
-He was named first team quarterback on the 1983 All-SEC football team.
+He played in 44 games from 1980 to 1983, passing for 4,257 yards with 29 touchdowns.
+He was named first team quarterback on the 1983 All-SEC football team, and was also selected by Football News as a second-team All-American.